jcjordyn130/blog/content/wallpapers.md

 ---
 Here you will find all my wallapers.

-You can get them using the following [magnet link](magnet:?xt=urn:btih:20470ecf4c25a7a6b6f14517c27d32cd900d5033) in 4K, with the source (needs GIMP and blender to render).
+You can get them using the following [torrent file](/Wallpapers_07-15-2018.torrent) in 4K, with the source (needs GIMP and blender to render).

 ### Blissful Sky
 This is my first wallpaper, Blissful sky.